‘Days Of Our Lives’ Spoilers: Marlena’s Cryptic Letter Leaves Fans Wondering

-Days of Our Lives spoilers are here and it looks like things are going to get pretty cryptic for Marlena.
+Days of Our Lives spoilers are here, and it looks like things are going to get pretty cryptic for Marlena.
 Paul is said to give Marlena a letter that will make her question her future.

 According to Celeb Dirty Laundry, Days of Our Lives fans will find out soon enough what’s going to happen to Marlena.
 Viewers know that she’s been thinking (and daydreaming) about John as she’s desperate for a reunion with him.
 Does this mean romance is in store for her?
 It looks like that cryptic letter she receives will be all she needs to be pointed in the right direction.